 In our previous discussion on some of the best PowerPoint design practices, we mentioned the importance of creating white spaces in your slide designs.
 We thought it would be useful to take a closer look at this concept.

 What is white space, and how can presenters wield it effectively when building their PowerPoint decks?

-As we’ve mentioned before, white space is necessary to creating a well-balanced and harmonious design.
-By leaving negative spaces in your design, you’re able to get rid of clutter that could distract your audience.
+White space is necessary to creating a well-balanced and harmonious design.
+By leaving negative spaces in your design, you’ll get rid of clutter that could distract your audience.
 Steven Bradley of Vanseo Design came up with an interesting analogy that underscores this point.